Jbleezy/BO1-Reimagined/README.md

 * Test if players are able to grief teammates (need 3-4 players)
 * Test if zombies are attracted towards players on Verruckt on other side when power door is closed (need 3-4 players)
 * Test meat in coop (now using IsTouching() on players)
-* Test Trench Gun 3rd person sounds
+* Trench Gun: test 3rd person sounds
 * Ray Gun: test 3rd person dry fire sound
+* Gersh Device: test 3rd person sounds

 ## BUGS THAT ARE STAYING (IT'S A FEATURE, NOT A BUG)
 * Insta kill rounds